abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

-The result of interpreting the entire source text using {class}`InterpreterContext <paxter.interpret.context.InterpreterContext>` is always going to be a fragment list of each smaller components.
+The result of interpreting the entire source text using {class}`InterpreterContext <paxter.interpret.context.InterpreterContext>` is always going to be a fragment list of each smaller pieces of content (which is why the `result` in the above code is an instance of {class}`FragmentList <paxter.interpret.data.FragmentList>` class).

-The entire source text by itself is a fragment list of each smaller component as seen in the

-The result from interpreting the code mentioned here yields the following data class instance.
+Displaying the content of `result` gives us the following evaluated result.

 ```pycon
 >>> result